-Our local Meals on Wheels program is now based out of Catholic Eldercare, but this mission had its beginnings at Trinity United Methodist.
+Our local Meals on Wheels program is now based out of Waite Park Wesleyan Church on the corner of Lincoln St. and 33rd Ave.
+N.E., but this mission had its beginnings at Trinity United Methodist.
 Eastside Meals on Wheels is a nonprofit, mostly community-supported volunteer organization which provides support to homebound, elderly, or disabled residents of Northeast Minneapolis and St. Anthony Village.
 Nutritious meals are delivered regularly to the home and this allows people to maintain their independence.
 This is done regardless of race, color, creed, religion, national origin or gender.
 Several members volunteer their time, vehicles (and gas!) for this service.
 If you need Meals on Wheels or know of someone who needs this program, call 612-277-2528.

 Emma Norton Services

-Our church has long supported Emma Norton Services which has served women in the Twin Cities since 1917.
+Emma Norton Services has served women in the Twin Cities since 1917, and Northeast UMC is a long-time supporter of this mission.
 Throughout its history, Emma Norton Services has aimed to provide safe, secure, affordable housing for women in transition regardless of race, religious preference, color, national origin, age, handicap, or sexual preference.
 Emma Norton Services serves women regardless of their place of origin; however, most are residents of the seven-county metropolitan area of Minneapolis and Saint Paul, Minnesota.
 Northeast UMC is an Emma Norton partner church.